The Ultimate Guide to FBA Shipping

 Choose “individual units” if you have random products or random amounts of products in each shipping box.

-Choose “case pack” if you have the SAME amount of the same product in every box (for example: five shipping boxes or case packs each with six identical products).
+Choose “case pack” if you have the SAME amount of the same product in every box (Example: five shipping boxes or case packs each with six identical products).

 3. Name your shipping plan and enter amount of cases and units